Counseling & Coaching

 OUR PERSONAL STORIES

 Both Wally & Beth are certified facilitators of the Prepare-Enrich and SYMBIS (Saving Your Marriage Before It Starts) pre-marital/marriage assessments.
 Wally & Beth have been teachers of Marriage and Pre-Marital classes and seminars for 16 years, including the Unbreakable Marriage class at Red Rocks Church in Colorado for 8 years.
-Wally and Beth have four grown children in Colorado and Arizona.
+Wally and Beth have four grown children in Colorado, Kentucky and Arizona.

 Kyla's focus is issues impacting students, millennial professionals, and young couples: work/study stress, anxiety, career seeking, building self-confidence, relationship challenges, and more.
 Certified in Acceptance & Commitment Therapy and Rational Emotive & Cognitive Behavior Therapy, her approach is eclectic and Biblically founded with an aim to empower, equip, and encourage!